artificial-idiots-robotics/jeffbrain-2a/README.md

 ## Program C
 Jeffbrain 2 is the software for our VEX V5 robot, which we've named Jeff 2.

-This is Jeffbrain 2 (Program C), which is written in C++.
-There are two other versions of the program.
+This is Jeffbrain 2 (Program C), which is our most advanced version of Jeffbrain 2.

 See jeffbrain2-a and jeffbrain2-b for more information.

-Jeffbrain 2 (Program C) is our most advanced version of Jeffbrain 2.

 It uses LVGL for its interface, allowing settings to be updated quickly, stats to be monitored properly, and Minnow to be displayed cutely.
 (Minnow is Aiden's sister's cat.)